MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ~~~
 {: .language-bash}

-shows any errors still left in the module.
-Let's examine one of these.
+Let's examine one of the errors shown by the flake8 command above.

 ~~~
 molecool/functions.py:1:1: F401 'os' imported but unused